thepsychonaut421/ListingFlow/README.md

 - **Automated category detection** – Uses AI to determine the best-fit category for eBay listings.
 - **Technical specifications auto-extraction** – Extracts attributes like brand, model, power, capacity, material, dimensions, etc.
 - **Export back to ERPNext** – Updates the **Description** field in ERPNext with all enriched technical data.
+- **Publish to Shopify** - Creates new products directly in your Shopify store.

 ---